mattiejastje/HitmanTracker/README.md

   * Agent, ..., Shadow tiers are calculated regardless of Silent Assassin.
   * Uses the same percentage thresholds as the original system.
-  * Shows the score required for the highest achievable rating (e.g. 80% of the "shadow score" if Specialist if the highest achievable rating).
+  * Shows the score required for the highest achievable rating (e.g. 80% of the "shadow score" if Specialist is the highest achievable rating).

 This system:
 * Makes Silent Assassin achievable in all appropriate scenarios.